Frederick Eaton

-Frederick Eaton (1856 – March 11, 1934), known as Fred Eaton, was a major individual in the transformation and expansion of Los Angeles in the latter 19th century through early 20th century, in California.
+Frederick Eaton (1856 – March 11, 1934) was a major individual in the transformation and expansion of Los Angeles in the latter 19th century through early 20th century, in California.
 Eaton was the political mastermind behind the early 20th century Los Angeles Aqueduct project, designed by William Mulholland.

 Introduction

 Frederick Eaton was born in Los Angeles in 1856, into a prominent family who were among those that founded what has become the city of Pasadena.
 As an adult Eaton was a Radical Republican.
 He was a promoter of the Civil War Reconstruction, new railroads, and Southern California water supplies.
 He became the Mayor of Los Angeles.

 Accomplishments

 Fred Eaton taught himself engineering and was the superintendent of the Los Angeles City Water Company by age 19 in 1875.
 As head of the Water Company, in 1878 Eaton first hired William Mulholland as a ditch-digger for distribution canals from the Los Angeles River to the city.

 In 1886 Eaton redesigned and renovated Los Angeles Park, present day Pershing Square, with an 'official park plan,' and it was renamed 6th Street Park.